 Training Services on Honor, Shame and the Gospel

-Werner Mischke, Executive Vice President and Director of Training Ministries for Mission ONE, is available for training seminars and workshops regarding honor and shame in cross-cultural ministry.
+Werner Mischke, Director of Training Ministries for Mission ONE, is available for training seminars and workshops regarding honor and shame in cross-cultural ministry.

 Cost of workshops and training services